What are legal highs?

 It has been rising in use for 5-7 years.
 One of its attractions like many new drugs is that has higher purity than other more established drugs like ecstasy.
 It is taken at two different doses depending on how experienced the drug user is; the less experienced will take a relative small dose to feel some of the disassociative (out of body effects) and hallucinations, but people who take ketamine more regularly may take a bigger dose where they feel the full disassociation (K-Hole).
 To some, it may sound a novel experience but it can be highly disturbing with morbid feelings.

 Which drugs can cause the body to overheat?

 Some stimulants, particularly MDMA/Ecstasy, can cause the body’s temperature to soar.
 Often it is taken in a very hot club and it is not possible to control it easily, especially when the effects are a new experience.
 Not managing to get body temperature down, can damage the internal organs and leading you may physically collapse requiring medical help.
 The drug also makes people naturally thirsty.
 The temptation is to drink huge amounts of water which can be very harmful.
 Too much water affects the level of salts in your body and causes the brain to swell – it can be fatal.
 A substantial number of deaths associated from Ecstasy are from drinking too much water.

 Why is GBL so dangerous?

 GBL is a solvent used for industrial purposes.
-It requires very precise dosing, otherwise there is a risk of physical collapse.
-It is also extremely dangerous to take it after any amount of alcohol which can lead to coma or in some cases, death.
+It requires very precise dosing.
+3ml can make you collapse.
+You really have to know what you are doing.
+Any excess from a strict dose risks collapse.
+It is also extremely dangerous to take it after any amount of alcohol which can lead to coma or in some cases death.
 There are some people who find they GBL is their drug of choice.
 After a few weeks they can develop a very high level of dependence.
-Treatment is very problematic; it is in some ways like treating extreme alcoholism.
+Treatment is very problematic, it is in some ways like treating extreme alcoholism.

 Can taking Mephedrone, make people feel a bit depressed the next day?